 Even the patient, story-driven gamers who played through Dear Esther may struggle with The Novelist's rather drab approach: The visuals are muted, especially at night, and the scant seven rooms you can explore begin to feel a bit like prison cells after you've floated through them the first several times.
 The few flourishes—the way in which the key objects you've chosen slowly and intimately accumulate throughout the house—don't compensate for the repetition.
 Moreover, the story can be hard to follow at times, especially the historical accounts that have been left behind by the house's former inhabitants, as these fragments, disassociated from the main plot, have no emotional impact.

-However, if you can make it past the game's awkward structure, generic anecdotes, and bland voice acting, there's something nonetheless compelling in seeing how your whispered suggestions change the Kaplans.
+However, if you can make it past the game's awkward structure, generic anecdotes, and bland voice bacting, there's something nonetheless compelling in seeing how your whispered suggestions change the Kaplans.
 Although my playthrough ended with Dan's novel failing and his marriage surviving in a joyless ennui, I was relieved to learn that at least the love I'd directed toward Tommy had led him to overcome his handicaps and become a successful artist.
 The Novelist may not be developer Kent Hudson's Great American Game, but perhaps there might be just a little room for mundane video games after all.